builders-garden/better-auth-siwf/README.md

 ### 2) Verify and sign in
-Send the token and user details to the better authserver.
+Send the token and user details to the Better Auth server.
 On success, the Better Auth session cookie is set.

 ```ts
 const ctx = await miniappSdk.context;